Sreyan88/CompA/README.md

 audio_dir_path - After downloading and extracting from the link provided, the path to CompA_order_files or CompA_attribute_files folder.

 ## 🌻 Acknowledgement
 This repository benefits from [CLAP](https://github.com/LAION-AI/CLAP).
-Thanks for their awesome works.
+Thanks for their awesome work.

 ## Citation